Degrees and Certifications:

 I have been working in the SHS community since 2012 and, with much enthusiasm, I teach Regents Biology, Honors Biology, A.P.
 Biology, and Anatomy & Physiology.

-All other course resources, including our OneNote Notebook, assignments, and a calendar with deadlines can be found on Canvas!
+All other course resources will be in our OneNote Class Notebook that is linked to Microsoft Teams.
 If you are a parent/guardian and want to see these resources, please have your child log in and show you.

 I am passionate about helping students grow and get excited about science.
 My students go beyond mere fact memorization and learn biological concepts by using the investigative skills and technologies of real scientists.
 Our work is driven by PCSD's overall mission and vision, PCSD's science mission, and the New York State Science Standards.